JuniorMacedo91/portfolio/README.md

 - A minimalist design;
 - A little bit about me;
 - The last projects;
--

-The main goal about doing it was created something from scratch and put into practice all knowlegde about Bootstrap, Sass, improving Javascript and API.

 ## Features:
 - [x] Links to access all repositories and linkedin;